Ruan-pysoft/ministdlib/features.md

 **Purpose**: provide atomic types/operations

-Provides ten different atomics, five different integer sizes, both signed and unsigned.
+Provides ten different atomics;
+five different integer sizes, both signed and unsigned.

 It also provides functions for working with atomics, along with the `memory_fence` function.

-Protip: If you want to be naughty, you can use the fact that each atomic type is just a thin wrapper over the corresponding integer type, and that this design is unlikely to change in the future to do some pointer typecasting and interact directly with the raw bytes.
+Pro tip: If you want to be naughty, you can use the fact that each atomic type is just a thin wrapper over the corresponding integer type, and that this design is unlikely to change in the future, to do some pointer typecasting and interact directly with the raw bytes.

 #### `<ministd_sched.h>`